wuyang1002431655/tango_with_django_19/manuscript/chapter10-cookies.md

 	    print("TEST COOKIE WORKED!")
 	    request.session.delete_test_cookie()

 With these small changes saved, run the Django development server and navigate to Rango's homepage, `http://127.0.0.1:8000/rango/`.
-Once the page is loaded, navigate to the registration page.
-When the registration page is loaded, you should see `TEST COOKIE WORKED!` appear in your Django development server's console, like in the [figure below](#fig-ch10-test-cookie).
+Now navigate to the registration page, you should see `TEST COOKIE WORKED!` appear in your Django development server's console, like in the [figure below](#fig-ch10-test-cookie).

 {id="fig-ch10-test-cookie"}
 ![A screenshot of the Django development server's console output with the `TEST COOKIE WORKED!` message.](images/ch10-test-cookie.png)